technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

     ![](./media/image19.png)

 4. Next, add a conversation starter for the agent.
-Just below the instructions you will see a commented-out code for a conversation starter.
-Replace the @conversationStarter block (Should be the lines from 22 to 25) with the below code.
+   	Just below the **instructions** block, you will see a commented-out code for a **conversation starter**.
+Replace the **@conversationStarter** block (Should be the lines from 22 to 25) with the below code.

     ```
     @conversationStarter(#{